 Take a moment and think of how many humans can be helped with the assistance of an animal: police work, search and rescue, working as guide dogs.
 We see them in the medical profession as hearing and vision dogs, diabetic and allergy alert animals, wheelchair/brace/mobility support animals just to mention a few.

 But here’s where, as humans, we take a beautiful thing, and well – tweak it.
 To start, Federal Law does not currently place restrictions on the species of animal that can serve as support animals stating they must all be treated equally.
 Because of this, more and more unusual stories are reported every day.
+With different animal species being registered as service animals for various reasons, people are filing for different pet insurance policies in order to ensure the wellbeing of their pets should anything unfortunate happen.

 – Kittens have been reported to help with post-traumatic-stress-disorder.